PrajwalSangam1310/grid3/readme.md

     - All the robots receive their commmands using the nrf module.
     - the received data is 2 bytes.
     - The arduino decodes to get the corresponding instructions and speeds.
+---

-- **Brief working steps.**
+### **Brief working steps.**
 - brain.py starts the process when the packages are loaded and robots are triggered.
 - the corresponding trajectory planning starts for that particular robot.
 - when the trajectory is planned the trajectory planner updates its status.
 - the controller looks at the planner status and trajectory to compute the instructions, forward speeds and rotational speeds.
 - controller publishes the corresponding commands on the topics
 - the arduino collects the topics using rosserial_arduino serial_node.py command.
 - the transmitter arduino sends it the robots.

-### DifferentialDriveRobot

-- This is the workspace use to launch the gazebo environment for the robots.
-- The myrobot_description contains the xacro files of the robot.
-- The myrobot_gazebo contains the stage and textures and world files.